ga-wdi-boston/ember-routing-advanced/README.md

 1. [Fork and clone](https://github.com/ga-wdi-boston/meta/wiki/ForkAndClone)
     this repository.
 1. Install dependencies with `npm install` and `bower install`.
+1. Run the development server with `ember server`.
+Use the `--proxy` flag to avoid writing development-specific CORS and CSP settings.

 ## Code-Along: Routing to Resources